Resource Center for Innovation in Clinical Nursing Education

 - Work in a realistic but non-threatening laboratory

 - Refine patient care techniques to better prepare for participation in actual patient care experience

 Resources in the RCICNE include audiovisual materials, computers, reserve readings, equipment, and supplies necessary for teaching and learning selected nursing roles and skills.
-The RCICNE also provides instructional design, online course, and audio/visual support for faculty and staff within the school.
+Learning Resources also include instructional design, online course, and audio/visual support for faculty and staff within the school.
 The RCICNE staff includes a simulation coordinator who works with faculty and students during simulation experiences and also collaborates with interdisciplinary staff at The Simulation Center at Fairbanks Hall, a facility jointly operated by Indiana University School of Medicine, Indiana University School of Nursing, and Indiana University Health.

-The facility is divided into five distinct areas.
+The facility is divided into five distinct areas as described below.
 Review an image of the RCICNE floor plan.

 - The flex space (the traditional skills lab area) offers 10 patient stations, manikins, beds, and equipment simulating a hospital environment.
 Students have the opportunity to practice procedures from catheterization to cardiac monitoring using a plethora of manikins and equipment.